short-pixel-optimizer/regenerate-thumbnails-advanced-rewrite/readme.txt

 * Resume function - the regeneration process will continue from where it was left in case you accidentally close the processing tab in your browser.

 Support:
-For support please conctact us <a href="https://shortpixel.com/contact">here</a> making sure you mention RTA plugin.
+For support please contact us <a href="https://shortpixel.com/contact">here</a> making sure you mention RTA plugin.

 == Installation ==